Ah – the fourteenth episode of “Gotham”!

-But one fear that has been put to rest is Ed Nygma’s marginalization as a character.
-I sense Nygma’s character has been overshadowed by Cobblepot’s development (which is fine by me as Oswald, along with Bullock, has become “Gotham”‘s saving grace), but I always sensed he could bring more to the (medical examiner’s) table.
+One fear that has been put to rest is Ed Nygma’s marginalization as a character.
+I sense Nygma’s character has been overshadowed by Cobblepot’s development, but I always sensed he could bring more to the (medical examiner’s) table.
 These past few episodes have given Ed more things to do as well as pull back the curtain onto his psyche.
-Unlike Oswald, who seems like he was born to be a criminal mastermind, Ed seems like he needs more prodding.
-Right now, he’s a bit of an oddball who can drop a comedic moment in here and there, but you can see something coming on the horizon, and since he’s destined to become the Riddler, it won’t be good.
+Unlike Oswald, who seems like he was born to be a criminal mastermind, Ed needs more prodding.
+Right now, he’s a bit of an oddball who can drop a comedic moment in here and there, but you can see something coming on the horizon.
+And since he’s destined to become the Riddler, it won’t be good.

-In any case, I appreciate the inclusion of figures like Ed and Oswald who are marginalized by their fellow characters.
+I appreciate the inclusion of figures like Ed and Oswald who are marginalized by their fellow characters.
 They’re a bit unorthodox and demonstrate nerve, cunning, and brains that those around them appear to lack in abundance.
-Yet their inability to connect with others or act within the confines of typical social mores cause them to be somewhat ostracized.
+Yet their inability to connect with others or act within the confines of social mores cause them to be somewhat ostracized.
 Granted, there are persons who do stand up for and believe in them: Gordon seems to trust Ed’s insight and Oswald’s mother serves as his own champion.
-But both of these young villains-to-be demonstrate how, firstly, social circles seem to push aside those who don’t perfect fit into their given mold and, secondly, even odd or less than moral people can still do good in the world, even if it’s not purposely intended.
+But both of these villains-to-be demonstrate how, firstly, social circles seem to push aside those who don’t fit into a given mold and, secondly, even odd or less than moral people can still do good, even if it’s not purposely intended.

-So if Ed’s central flaw is his insecurity, Oswald’s is certainly his own ego.
-In this episode, he admits he might not be good in a fight (I suppose that does poke holes in my Jack Bauer gene theory to some degree but moving on) but he possesses some steely nerves.
+If Ed’s central flaw is his insecurity, then Oswald’s is certainly his own ego.
+In this episode, he admits he might not be good in a fight but he possesses some steely nerves.
 A good trait to have but it can come back and bite him, which it does so here.
 Just as Bullock’s hardened exterior can detract from his soft heart and Ed’s awkwardness takes away from his inner genius, so Oswald’s bravado can work against him.
 I will give Maroni credit for this: he is genuinely scary.
-At first, I had written him off as a goofy gangster type from, say, Analyze This.
-But I was way off.
-Maroni proves he’s not to be trifled with and nearly kills Oswald when he finds out he’s been played by a Penguin.
-(How many kill attempts does this make for poor Oswald now?
-Then again, maybe he does have a smidgen of Jack Bauer genes…okay, I’ll stop now.)
+At first, I had written him off as a goofy gangster type, but I was way off.
+Maroni proves he’s not to be trifled with and nearly kills Oswald when he finds out he’s been played.
+(How many kill attempts does this make for Oswald now?
+Then again maybe he does have a smidgen of Jack Bauer genes….)

-In any case, I think it’s fair to say that Oswald fears death, too, so his quick thinking (and talent at making threats because, as stated, physical combat isn’t his forte) saves his life.
-Overall, his character’s journey has been an awesome roller coaster ride and it’s gotten more enjoyable and thorny the closer we get to this season’s finish line.
-Let’s just hope that as it cruises into the station, we’re left with more to love about him as we enter the second season.
-And see what levels of badness Oswald will descend to.
+In any case, I think it’s fair to say Oswald fears death, too, so his quick thinking (and talent at making threats because, as stated, physical combat isn’t his forte) saves his life.
+Overall, his journey has been an awesome roller coaster ride and it’s gotten more enjoyable and thorny the closer we get to this season’s finish line.
+Let’s just hope that as it cruises into port, we’re left with more to love about him as we enter the second season.

 At least for now he got found by some church ladies, so maybe something good might rub off.
 Besides, if Fish Mooney becomes a pirate queen, shouldn’t Oswald at least take a crack at singing in a church choir?